-When I was young, I kept amazing live Sea-monkeys as pets and did everything right.
+When I was young, I kept Sea-Monkeys as pets.
+They were amazing!

-The sad thing is they all started dying off and I always found them lying on the bottom of the tank curled up in dust.
-I twas devastating.
+No matter how hard I tried, however, they all started dying off.
+I always found them lying on the bottom of the tank curled up in dust.
+It was devastating.

 I found myself getting really excited when we bought the setup and my enthusiasm tends to rub off on my daughter.
 “They are instant live sea monkeys, baby, so we should see them hatch right away!”